CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 ### Requirements

-For starters, the same requirements as for building LibreOffice, see https://wiki.documentfoundation.org/Development/BuildingOnWindows as you will do that as part of building Collabora Office for windows.
+For starters, the same requirements as for building the core bits, see https://wiki.documentfoundation.org/Development/BuildingOnWindows as you will do that as part of building Collabora Office for windows.
 Make sure to use Visual Studio 2022.
 Using other Visual Studio versions for building the